sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 	- **Case 1:** Two parameters, `x` and `y`, are used: Exponentiate.
 	- **Case 2:** Three parameters, `x`, `y`, and `z` are used: Product.
 	- **Case 3:** No parameter is used: `nil` (*similar to `null` in other languages; a value that represents the absence of a value*)
-- We then call our function testing all 3 cases, by enclosing our parameters in curly brackets `{}` inside the function call.
+- We then call our function testing all 3 cases by enclosing our parameters in curly brackets `{}` inside the function call.

 ---

 # Modules
 Modules are used to organize and group related functions and data.
 Modules provide a namespace for the functions and data they contain, preventing naming conflicts with other parts of our code.
-They also help in structuring our applications and make them easier to maintain, understand, and test.
+They also help structure our applications and make them easier to maintain, understand, and test.

-Modules in Elixir, as in many other languages, are typically defined using CamelCase (*the first letter of each word is capitalized*).
+As in many other languages, Modules in Elixir are typically defined using CamelCase (*the first letter of each word is capitalized*).
 This recommendation can or cannot be followed.
 However, we do need to at least capitalize our module name.

-Additionally, we can define a module documentation (*equivalent to a docstring in Python*)
+Additionally, we can define a module documentation string (*equivalent to a docstring in Python*)

 We can define a module with its `moduledoc` using the following syntax: